Master of Science in Education (M.S.Ed.)

 Each of the above options emphasizes:

-Acceptance to the program is available only for the Fall Semester.
-Preference is given to applications received on or before February 1.
+Acceptance to the program is available only for the Summer II Semester.
+Preference is given to applications received on or before February 15th.
+Candidates with diverse backgrounds and those from underrepresented groups are encouraged to apply!
 To be considered, you must provide the following materials with your application for admission to graduate study in education:

-- A completed counselor education program application form, official transcripts from all colleges you have attended, three references, and copies of all applicable licenses
+A completed Counselor Education program application form, official transcripts from all colleges you have attended, two professional recommendation letters, and copies of all applicable licenses

-After the dean of the College of Education and Public Policy has determined that you qualify for admission to graduate study in education, your application to the counselor education program and the additional material you have provided will be referred to the director of counselor education.
-The director and appropriate faculty will evaluate your demonstrated academic ability and evidence of your aptitude for working with people.
-You will also be required to participate in group and personal interviews.
+After the Director of Counselor Education has determined that you qualify for admission to graduate study in education, your application to the Counselor Education program and the additional material you have provided will be referred to the Dean of the School of Education.
+The Dean and appropriate faculty will evaluate your demonstrated academic ability and evidence of your aptitude for working with people.
+You will also be required to participate in an interview process.
 Applicants are accepted to the program with the stipulation they adhere to the curriculum of their elected option.